christian1980nrw/Spotmarket-Switcher/README.md

    ```
    If you're using Victron Venus OS, the correct DESTDIR should be `/` (the root directory).
 Feel free to explore the installed files in `/tmp/foo`.

-Please note that while this software is currently optimized for the Venus OS, it can be adapted to other setups, such as controlling household devices via IP switches.
+Please note that while this software is currently optimized for the Venus OS, it can be adapted to other linux devices like a Raspberry PI.
 Future development might enhance compatibility with other systems.

 ### Access to Venus OS